DevStack06/food-delivery-flutter/README.md

 3. Create widget dynamically according to restfull api.
 4. Local database connection ex. sqlite.

-It was my first flutter app in action before developing an app for startup, so I just explored flutter.But people may try above mention point also.

 ### This app have following things -: